gayatris7/DatabaseGUIs/README.md

-# Database GUIs - Building Admin Panels with Low-Code
+#Building Admin Panels with Low-Code

 Low-code platform gives teams a quick and easy solution to create interactive admin panels and other database guis that are more powerful and robust than most CRUD interfaces.